Latrobe City Stadium: Notable fixtures

+The first ever international football match to be played in Victoria outside Melbourne took place in Morwell when the Olyroos hosted South Korea in an under-23 match on January 15, 1999.
+The match was part of a series to help prepare both teams for the 2000 Olympics, with South Korea winning the game 1-0 thanks to a 17th minute goal by Lee Kwan-woo.

 The stadium held a Victorian Premier League match in 2008 between the Australian Institute of Sport and Oakleigh Cannons, as well as several Victorian Women's Premier League matches during the same year.

 On 8 July 2010, the venue held an A-League practice match between Melbourne Heart and Newcastle Jets.
 Newcastle won the match 2–1 in front of 3,000 spectators.
 On 13 November 2010, Falcons Park was host to the Melbourne Victory Women when they played Sydney FC Women in Round 2 of the W-League.
 Sydney FC beat Melbourne Victory 4–1.

 The venue hosted an A-League "Regional Round" clash between Melbourne Heart and Wellington Phoenix on 4 December 2011.
 Melbourne Heart won the match 1–0 with Mate Dugandzic scoring in the 41st minute.
 2,951 people attended the game.

 Playing for Senior NTC in the National Premier Leagues Victoria Women in 2017, Matildas midfielder Kyra Cooney-Cross - who was aged just 15 at the time - scored a hat-trick at the venue in a 6-3 win over Southern United on May 14, 2017.